 Until then, it is up to all of us – public and private sector combined – to take action now to sustain the current pipeline of effective new antibiotics to safeguard our future.

-The pharmaceutical industry is stepping up with nearly US$1 billion to bridge the gap and respond to the AMR threat.
+The pharmaceutical industry and leading global philanthropies and development banks are stepping up with nearly US$1 billion to bridge the gap and respond to the AMR threat.
 The Fund aims to bring 2-4 new antibiotics to market this decade that will save patient lives.
 The AMR Action Fund will bridge innovative candidates in the pipeline through the most challenging later stages of drug development, ultimately providing governments time to make the necessary policy reforms to enable a sustainable antibiotic pipeline.

 To make this work, all stakeholders must come together to unleash innovationThe AMR Action Fund expects to invest more than US$1 billion with the support of future partners, such as: